 We continue to enhance and improve the Dawe-Redman system to ensure its successful translation into better clinical practice.
 Increasing experience of rare events revealed by our large archive of records means that we can introduce and test improvements quickly and make them available to Huntleigh Healthcare.

-We are actively developing better ways to monitor babies during labour.
-We use advanced signal processing to analyse our large database of approximately 30,000 labours with digital CTGs linked to perinatal outcomes.
-This was acquired over the past 25 years at the Women’s Centre by Professor Chris Redman.
+We are developing better ways to monitor babies during labour.
+We use advanced signal processing and data analystics to interrogate our large database of approximately 100,000 labours with digital CTGs linked to perinatal outcomes.

-We are researching if there are certain clinical factors, markers or symptoms that can make fetal monitoring in labour more targeted.
+We are also researching if there are certain clinical factors, markers or symptoms (as well as new biomarkers in maternal blood) that can make fetal monitoring in labour more patient-specific and targeted.

 Our goal is to translate the new findings into an evidence-based system for risk assessment during labour, the Oxford System (OxSys).